 The photographer/artist was listed as Keith Decker, a former medic with the 1st Infantry Division based in Bien Hoa, Vietnam in 1966.
 I made the assumption that it was very probably the same jeep, but having no way to confirm this, I put it out of my mind for over twenty years.

-Recently, I was contacted by the group historian for my former ASA unit that is now located in Fort Hood, Texas.
+Recently, I was contacted by SFC Robert Wiltzius, historian for my former ASA unit that is now located in Fort Hood, Texas.
 He asked if I had any additional information on the death of Captain Stallings for an online tribute.
-I told him about the photo in the art book but wasn’t able to confirm that it was the same jeep until I was sent a photo from another historian who had developed it from an archived negative of a picture taken at the motor pool a few days after the attack.
+I told him about the photo in the art book but wasn’t able to confirm that it was the same jeep until I was sent a photo from former Battalion Training Officer, Ed Wiessing, now a civilian, who had developed it from an archived negative of a picture taken at the motor pool a few days after the attack.

 The identity of the jeep is now confirmed by comparing the pattern of shrapnel holes in both photographs.